In the UK alone rallying is enjoyed by thousands of competitors across dozens of championships and events.

 Navigational rallies are run on public roads at speeds averaging no more than 30mph and place the emphasis on navigation between the pre-determined points.
 A standard road going car is required, and some form of map reading light is useful, as well as a map, some pencils and a romer.

-There are variations on different types of navigational rallies:
+There are variations on types of navigational rallies:

 Scatter rallies are an excellent introduction to the sport of rallying.
-They are run in the evening and start at a public venue (usually a pub) where crews sign on and at the allotted time issued with a sheet of paper containing various plot points on a map.
-For each plot there will be a unique answer required to the respective question relating to that precise location e.g. number on a telegraph pole, name on a sign, fire hydrant number etc. This confirms the location has been visited.
+They are run in the evening and start at a public venue (usually a pub) where crews sign on and at the allotted time are issued with a sheet of paper containing various plot points on a map.
+For each plot there will be a unique answer required to the respective question relating to that precise location e.g. what is the number on a telegraph pole, what is the name on a sign, what is the fire hydrant number etc. This confirms the location has been visited.

 Crews normally have two hours to plot as many of these points as possible and to visit the locations to pick up the relevant answers.
 Final positions are determined by the number of correct answers returned and penalties per minute late are applied to those crews returning past the specified time.
 It could be suggested that scatter rallies are one of the easiest types of navigational rallies to start with.

 12 Car Rallies are open to a maximum of 12 competing crews and cater for both novices and experts alike.
 The objective, on your allotted start time, is to visit each main time control and intermediate passage controls in turn, according to the route information issued at the start.
 12 Cars could be considered the next step up from scatter rallies; navigation is involved, but this time 12 Car Rallies also introduce timing, with set times to be at certain points along the route.
 Codeboards (often two letter signs) are placed on the route, the crews must write down these codeboards when the pass them to prove they went the right way.